FACTION BRIEF

 The Urgency Principle

 The pace of change must match the pace of harm.
-Every day, people are being cognitively diminished.
+Every day the licensing system operates, people are being cognitively diminished.
 Political advocacy operates on a timeline of years.
 The harm operates on a timeline of hours.
+The Commons considers political advocacy a luxury available only to those whose cognitive capacity isn't being rationed.

 Operations